-Also in November 2021, NC DEQ sent a notice to Chemours regarding PFAS contamination from the Cape Fear River of groundwater monitoring wells and water supply wells in New Hanover County and potentially three other downstream counties based on new sampling data by NC DEQ and its determination of Chemours' obligations for such contamination.
-NC DEQ directed Chemours to submit for its review and approval a comprehensive groundwater contamination assessment in such counties, as well as, an updated drinking water program to provide for sampling under the CO in such counties.
-The Company submitted its response on February 1, 2022, and an update to the interim drinking water plan for the counties was also submitted on April 1, 2022 in response to NC DEQ review comments and as a result, the Company recorded an additional accrual of \$6 as of March 31, 2022.
-Chemours received additional letters from NC DEQ on March 28, 2022 and May 2, 2022.
-The Company is currently evaluating the objective and scope of NC DEQ's comments and any additional action that may be required, which is not determinable at this time.
-As of March 31, 2022 and December 31, 2021, the Company had accrued \$17 and \$11, respectively, for the assessment and for sampling related to potential PFAS contamination of groundwater and supply of alternative drinking water in New Hanover and three other downstream counties.
+In November 2021, NC DEQ sent a notice to Chemours regarding PFAS contamination from the Cape Fear River of groundwater monitoring wells and water supply wells in New Hanover County and potentially three other downstream counties based on new sampling data by NC DEQ and its determination of Chemours' obligations for such contamination.
+NC DEQ directed Chemours to submit for its review and approval a comprehensive groundwater contamination assessment in such counties, as well as an updated drinking water program to provide for sampling under the CO in such counties.
+In response, the Company submitted in February 2022 an interim drinking water plan and a separate assessment framework plan, which were subsequently updated based on comments received from NC DEQ.

+As of September 30, 2022 and December 31, 2021, the Company had accrued \$19 and \$11, respectively, for the assessment and for sampling related to potential PFAS contamination of groundwater and supply of alternative drinking water in New Hanover and three other downstream counties.
 The liability is based on management's preliminary assessment of the facts and circumstances for this matter and its evaluation of NC DEQ comments received to date.
 The estimated liability was based on certain assumptions, which management believes are reasonable under the circumstances and include, but are not limited to, implementation of the soil and groundwater assessment, the source and cause of PFAS contamination within the four counties, the estimated number of properties at which sampling is conducted and whether such property will qualify for an alternative drinking water supply, other potentially responsible parties and the method of long-term alternative water supply, if any.
-Management's estimate of the ultimate liability for this matter is dependent upon obtaining additional information, including, but not limited to, those items identified above and additional investigation work that has not yet been scoped or performed.
-Given the level of uncertainties noted above, the Company is not able to provide a reasonable high-end estimate beyond the \$17 accrued at March 31, 2022.
+Management's estimate of the ultimate liability for this matter is dependent upon NC DEQ approval of the proposed plans in response to various NC DEQ letters, obtaining additional information, implementation of EPA's health advisories, and additional feasibility and investigation work that has not yet been scoped or performed.
+Given the level of uncertainties noted above, the Company is not able to provide a reasonable high-end estimate beyond the \$19 accrued at September 30, 2022.
 The ultimate resolution of this matter could have a material adverse effect on the Company's financial position, results of operations and cash flow.